 9. Chinese language exam with written and oral parts.

-10. Tightening the rules aimed at ensuring the reliability of the result.
+10. Tightening of rules aimed at ensuring the reliability of the results obtained.

-It is possible that for schoolchildren who did not take a responsible approach to the study of individual subjects and realized their lack of knowledge, only after going to grade 11, the information about how many subjects they have to take on the exam in 2019 will be frightening.
-But, the purpose of such innovations is to provide competitive universities of the country with students with the necessary amount of knowledge.
+Perhaps for schoolchildren who did not approach the study of individual subjects responsibly enough and realized their lack of knowledge only after entering the 11th grade, the information about how many subjects they will have to take for the Unified State Exam in 2019 will be frightening.
+But, the purpose of such innovations is to provide competitive universities in the country with students who have the necessary amount of knowledge.

-For more information about the innovations that are expected in the Unified State Exam, see the interview with Olga Vasilyeva.
+For more information about the innovations expected in the Unified State Exam, see the interview with Olga Vasilyeva.

 According to the approved schedule of the Unified State Exam, graduates of the 2018-2019 academic year will write the December essay on the following dates: